mvignesh24/Sum-of-Two-Num---Java/README.md

-# Sum-of-Two-Num---Java
+# My-Java-Learning
-Write a program to print the sum of two numbers.
-One number should be int and another should be float.
+Here you can find the list of sample Java programs I tried out.